TRUST ADMINISTRATION CALIFORNIA

 Do you really need to pay an attorney?
 Well, as you might already see, there are a lot of important things you really don’t want to get wrong.
 Getting them wrong could lead to lawsuits, enmity among siblings, and worse.

-Plenty of estates are completely lost to legal fees among siblings as they fight things out in courts.
+Plenty of estates are completely lost to legal fees among siblings as they fight things out in court.

 Without professional help, it’s pretty easy to improperly account for assets, or get things like date-of-death values wrong.
 It’s also pretty easy for some terrible tax disasters to occur, especially with things like retirement accounts.